sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 	"invalid source"
 	"uuid already taken"
 	"malformed uuid"

+## Registering multiple barcodes
+To register multiple barcodes at once send a POST request to `api/register/batch`.
+The request body should be a json object like this:

+	{
+		"source": "mylims",
+		"count": 10,
+		("barcodes": ["barcode1", "barcode2" ... ],)
+		("uuids": ["uuid1", "uuid2" ... ],)
+	}

+The `barcodes` and `uuids`	lists are optional, but must the the length of the lists must be equal to `count`.

+This will return a json list with an element for each barcode

+	[
+		{
+			"barcode": "BARCODE1",
+			"uuid": "54b25c77-abc3-44a5-800b-059aca50bb99",
+			"source": "mylims"
+		},
+		{
+			"barcode": "BARCODE2",
+			"uuid": "1bac5d19-09b6-4454-829e-7745db6f5929",
+			"source": "mylims"
+		},
+		...
+	]

 ## Viewing a barcode
 To view a information about a barcode sent a HTTP GET request to `/api/barcode/{barcode}/` with the barcode or `/api/uuid/{uuid}/` with the UUID.
 This will return a json object about the barcode supplied or 404.